bitcoin/bitcoin/doc/gitian-building.md

 -----------------------

-For building fully offline including attaching signatures to unsigned builds, the detached-sigs repository and the bitcoin git repository with the desired tag must both be available locally, and then gbuild must be told where to find them.
+For building fully offline including attaching signatures to unsigned builds, the detached-sigs repository and the dash git repository with the desired tag must both be available locally, and then gbuild must be told where to find them.
 It also requires an apt-cacher-ng which is fully-populated but set to offline mode, or manually disabling gitian-builder's use of apt-get to update the VM build environment.